zabudamous/holiday-spend-prediction/README.md

 # Holiday Spend Prediction

-This project explores and models holiday spending behavior using simulated retail data.
+This project uses carefully simulated data to explore and model holiday spending behavior.
 It combines Python-based machine learning with R (Quarto) analysis and presentation to demonstrate an end-to-end data science workflow: data generation, preprocessing, modeling, interpretation, and communication.

 ## Project Overview